willstepp/writings/hunger/hunger.md

 I am low, mama.
 I am worse than everybody else.
 I am selfish and my heart is impure.
 They are right to banish me from the tribe.
 In the wilds is where I belong.

 Do not say such things.
 You are brave to follow your heart.
-You are strong to do the will of your father.
+You are strong to honor the will of your father.
 Though I do not understand it I am proud to be your mother.
+Please remember that.

 But you don’t understand.
 I am not strong.
 I am weak and miserable.
 Not brave.
-Please don’t use those words.
+Please don’t say those things.
 They hurt me because I know they are not true.
-How hungry I am mama.
+How hungry I am, mama.
 Every night I dream of meat roasting on the fire.
 I dream of kanuchi and fried bean and corn bread.
 But even more than hungry I am lonely.
 I am so lonely.
 For companionship of any kind.
 I am worse than all of them.
-I am low.
 My heart feels as if it has no bottom.
 I don’t care about my father or what he asked of me.
 I don’t care about the tree or the lake on the mountain.
-All that struggle has not brought anything good to anyone.
+All that struggle has not brought anything good to me or others.
 All it has brought to me is suffering.
-I continue to do it because it is all I can do anymore.
-All that I am good for, as weak as I am.
+I continue only because it is all I can do anymore.
+All that I am good for, as weak as I have become.
 I know that is true.
+So do not call me brave.
+Do not call me strong.
+I am weak and I am low.

 Mika gestured to the village, where the smoke from fires from the homes rose into the air.

 Look at all they have.
 Warm fires, food to eat.
 Joking and laughing in the company of friends.
-Women to cherish and to hold when night comes.
+Women to cherish and to hold when the night is cold.
 Do you want to know a secret?
 I crave those things too.
 You see?
 I am not pure.
-I am sick with envy from what they have.
+I am sick with envy from what they have and I do not.
 I am not better than them.
 How pathetic I am.
 They are right to mock me and to scorn me like they do.
-The boy with the bucket.
+The Boy with the Bucket.
 That is what they call me.
 I am worse than all of them.

 Ama held her son and comforted him for many hours but the thing that had been asked of him had not been asked of her and therefore Mika knew she could not stay with him in the wilds.
 Nor did he want her to.
 He wanted her to be happy most of all.
 She prayed for him to be strong and told him she would help as best she could and then rose to her feet and returned to the village.
 Mika watched his mother go in silence.
 He loved her very much.

 In the days that followed he contemplated many things in the wilds.
 His mother brought him food from time to time.
 Enough to keep him going.
-And then one morning he rose and set to packing up his things.
-Then he put on his furs and set off on the path to the mountain once again.
+He gathered his will.
+Then one morning when the frost was still on the ground he set to packing up his things.
+Then he put on his furs and the satchel for his knife and gear.
+Then set off on the path to the mountain once again.
 The bucket he carried with him.

 ~